Professional Development and School Tours available for all school districts.

 Come and stretch your imagination and expand your art skills at the Taubman.
 Each week of camp will explore a wide variety of art techniques and materials.
 Campers will have opportunities to learn about the art and artists in the galleries and be inspired to create their own masterpieces.
 An art show will take place on Thursday of each week of camp, showcasing the work by campers for their friends and families to enjoy.
 Classes will be taught by Roanoke City teachers and local artists.
 Transportation will be provided to and from the schools, and all supplies will be provided.

-Dates are currently being determined for summer 2015.
 Contact the Fine Arts Office of Roanoke City Schools at 540.853.2877 for registration forms and more information.

 5-5-5 XXL Museum Career Day